Dark Matter in Multi-Singlet Extensions of the Standard Model: Two Real Singlets Extension of the SM

 In Fig.~\ref{fig:SM+2RSS scans} we show the allowed parameter space for several projections with the mass of the lightest DM particle on the $x$-axis.
 The other four relevant parameters are shown either on the $y$-axis or in the colour bar.
-The allowed ranges for the three quartic portal coupling constants are $\kappa_{H1} \in [4.066, 9.986]$, $\kappa_{H2} \in [1.321, 3.074]$, and $\lambda_{12} \in [2.940 \times 10^{-6}, 0.7093]$.
+The allowed ranges for the three quartic portal coupling constants are $\kappa_{H1} \in [4.066, 9.986]$, $\kappa_{H2} \in [1.321, 3.074]$, and $\lambda_{12} \in [0, 0.7093]$.
 The most important features to notice is the large values of the portal couplings to the visible sector, and in particular the one of the lightest DM particle to the Higgs field.
 Besides the large portal couplings to the Higgs the two dark sectors have to be connected by a small $\lambda_{12}$.

 Before proceeding we will briefly review the expression of the DD cross section.
-At leading order (LO), the spin-independent (SI) cross section for the elastic scattering of a DM particle $S_r$ with a nucleon $N=p,n$ is given by
+At leading order, the spin-independent (SI) cross section for the elastic scattering of a DM particle $S_r$ with a nucleon $N=p,n$ is given by (e.g., see~\cite{Jungman:1995df,Hisano:2015bma,DelNobile:2021wmp} for details)

 where